asnaencorerpg/asnaencorerpg.github.io/dox/ecrLrfSettingColors.md

 When the Web tab is selected, the following is displayed.
 ![](Images/webcolors.jpg)

-<p> Setting colors for a form or control at design-time uses the structure.
+Setting colors for a form or control at design-time uses the structure.
 The code behind generated will look something like the following (where *BackColor* represents the property being set):

 ```
 *this.BackColor = System.Drawing.Color. **LightGray**